 Their desire to express an alert about endangered nature, combined with artistic elements, results in a curious short film appealing to people to start a new way of conscious living.

-These days it’s well known that our planet is in danger of destruction, animals are becoming extinct, global warming is advancing, and many more other miserable consequences of our uncaring attitude towards nature started to suck life out of the earth a couple of hundred years ago.
+These days it’s well known that our planet is in danger of destruction, animals are becoming extinct, global warming is advancing, and many more other miserable consequences of our uncaring attitude towards nature started to suck life out of the Earth a couple of hundred years ago.
 The debt is being paid now.

 Keeping the fundamental value of life hasn’t been popular until now.
 Young people are creating movements to protect our planet and provide healthy lives to the next generations.
 Slowly, the agenda of activists has evolved to be a matter of states and laws to avoid catastrophes.
-And finally, conscious of life has become a trend, a new lifestyle.
+And finally, conscious life has become a trend, a new lifestyle.

 All living creatures are born of consciousness.
 Mountains, trees, animals, forests, insects, bees, wasps, butterflies.
 In our last few centuries, humans have seen themselves as separate from nature.
 We have considered ourselves as superior to nature.